qmk/qmk_firmware/keyboards/unison/keymaps/terminal/readme.md

-# Demonstration keymap for Unison PC style
+# Demonstration keymap for Unison Terminal style

 Five rows layout for PC input use.